 - Get contact information: Nothing is more important than networking for your long-term career prospects, so make sure you have the contact info of the people you’ve worked with and keep in touch with the group after your departure.

-Before giving notice, make sure you take time to think through the timing between ending your current job and starting a new one.
+Before giving notice, make sure you take time to think through how much time off you’ll take between ending your current job and starting a new one.

 Once give your current employer two weeks’ notice and get to the point of fixing a start date with your new employer, factor in time off for yourself in between jobs.
 Don’t sacrifice that for either your current employer or your new one, Mistal said.